1982 Ontario Liberal Party leadership election: Convention

 There were approximately 2,000 delegates at the convention, including MPPs and party officials, delegates chosen by the party's youth wing and delegates elected to represent each of the 125 riding associations.
 This was the last Ontario Liberal Party leadership contest where riding association delegates were elected without being declared for a specific leadership candidate, though in some cases potential delegates declared their support in advance.

-Having acknowledged that his speech at the 1976 convention wa the worst speech in modern political history", Peterson's convention speech was carefully rehearsed.
+Having acknowledged that his speech at the 1976 convention was "the worst speech in modern political history", Peterson's convention speech was carefully rehearsed.
 He wanted the party to move towards centre and stressed Liberal values on social programs.
 While not very inspiring, it was seen as 'statesmanlike' and effective.

 The 29-year-old Copps, who had first been elected to the legislature the previous year, had not been expected to be a serious contender but made an impressive showing.
 Peterson came first on the first ballot ahead of Sheila Copps, who came a strong second, while Thomas surprised the convention by coming in third.
 After the first ballot Sweeney was eliminated and Briethaupt withdrew, both declined to endorsing anybody for the next ballot.

 Peterson won on the second ballot with 55% over Copps with Thomas placing third.
 In his acceptance speech Peterson said that he would move party to the 'vibrant middle, the radical centre', and stressed economic growth as a way to increase support for social services.
 Observers from the other party's felt he was trying to move the Liberal party more to the right away from priorities that Stuart Smith promoted.